reginafloria/ticket-lifecycle-examples/README.md

 <img src="https://imgur.com/McGjfXE.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>SLA's (Service Level Agreements) are used to prioritize incoming tickets.
 An SLA is an agreement which
-describes the urgency in which a ticket must be resolved.
+describes the urgency in which a ticket must be resolved in order to prevent any impact to the business.
 In this case. the ticket has been assigned to John, at Sev-B. Sev-B means that John has a 4 hour window in which to resolve the issue.
 </p>
 <br />